dstreev/hdp-mac-utils/README.md

+# NOTE: This repo is branched by HDP distribution.
+The master branch represents (mostly) the latest version of HDP.

 # HDP 1.3.0 Mac Utils
 A collection of scripts with instructions for installing HDP 1.3.0 (from tarballs) on a Mac.